-Despite these measures, there is a limit to the sensitivity of underground and submarine systems, so very small nuclear explosions at a great distance from receiving sites may go undetected or misidentified as a small earthquake.
-Some studies and evaluations, including an evaluation by Arjun Makhijani of the health effects of nuclear weapons complexes, estimate that cancer deaths due to global radiation doses from nuclear test programmes in the atmosphere of the five nuclear-weapon States amount to hundreds of thousands.
+The Low-Performance Nuclear Monitoring Program is a research enterprise designed to improve the ability to monitor potential evidence of evasive nuclear explosives.
+However, there is a limit to the sensitivity of underground and submarine systems.
+Very small nuclear explosions at a great distance from receiving sites may go undetected or misidentified as a small earthquake.
+Studies and evaluations have estimated that cancer deaths due to global radiation doses from nuclear test programmes in the atmosphere of the five nuclear-weapon States amount to hundreds of thousands.